TritonDataCenter/sdc-cloudapi/docs/index.md

     object: cde1f7a9
 ```

-Note that using `ctrl+c` will properly stop the changefeed watcher and
+Note that using `ctrl+c` will stop the changefeed watcher and
 close the WebSocket connection.

 # FirewallRules